 - Finally, use your other ingredients (the grapes and nuts, pomegranate seeds, olives and vegetables) to fill all the gaps on the board until the base is entirely covered.
 This will ensure it looks incredibly festive and full.

-Serve immediately and remember to keep topping up the Nairn’s Oatcakes and Flatbreads as I assure you they will be demolished pretty quickly!
-Aside from that, you can sit back and relax, chat to your guests and enjoy a festive drink.
+Serve immediately and then you can sit back and relax, chat to your guests and enjoy a festive drink.
 What a refreshing change from the usual chaos of hosting :).

 Nairn’s Gluten Free Oatcakes and Flatbreads

 - Nairn’s Gluten Free Oatcakes and Flatbreads are made with wholegrain oats, are naturally high in fibre and contain no added sugar, no hydrogenated fat, no artificial colours, flavours or preservatives and no GM ingredients.

 - Nairn’s Gluten Free Oatcakes come in three varieties: cheese, super seeded and original (I am obsessed with the cheese ones).